 Research indicates that we remember unique and repeated events differently and, as a result, reporting repeated events can be challenging.

 Due to the reconstructive nature of memory, when experiencing repeated events, we build a script or schema in our memory based on what usually happens.
 This is an adaptive mechanism of memory that we use every day, so that we anticipate what is likely to happen next time we attend a meeting at work or have a family dinner during the holidays.

 The events are not necessarily identical, but there is a general – and similar – routine.
 In a scenario where a terrorist group plans a series of attacks, members of the group will have to meet, discuss the target and access equipment to carry out the attack.
 They will have to arrange the logistics for the day of the attack and allocate different responsibilities and roles to different individuals.

-Although some details will predictably vary every time, for instance the target, the equipment acquired, and potentially even the main actors, the overall routine remains relatively stable across all gatherings.
+Although some details will predictably vary every time – the target, the equipment acquired, and potentially even the main actors – the overall routine remains relatively stable across all gatherings.
 As a result, the variable details tend to fade away from memory faster and become part of the overall consistent routine.
-Thus, exposure to repeated events can be beneficial as it strengthens the script in our memory.
+Exposure to repeated events can therefore be beneficial as it strengthens the script in our memory.

 Recent evidence suggests that, if something unexpected occurred in an event, then that particular instance becomes more memorable (a targeted effect).
 It may even be true that the memory for all instances is improved (a general effect) as a result.
 For instance, if during the successful planning of a series of terrorist attacks, a specific attempt fails because of some complication that would be a deviation from the general script, this might enhance one’s memory for the unsuccessful attempt or for the whole series of attacks – to some extent because it facilitates separating the repeated events.